AnoukSmet/Casa-Pedra-Nobre/testing.md

 ## Rooms
 ### Responsiveness
+#### Where did I test?
+Test on various devices: MacBook Pro / iPhone 6S / Acer / iPhone 8 / iPhone 11 / iPad.
+Test on various browers: Google Chrome, Safari, Opera & Firefox

+#### What did I test?
+* Quality and display of all the images: hero images, room images and breakfast images
+* Responsiveness of the additional information text
+* Display of the different amenities and policies

+#### Conclusion
+The hero image for the rooms shows nicely across the various browsers and devices.
+The image only takes up 60 vh instead of 100vh like on the homepage.
+This was done to not overhelm the user and already show what this page has to offer.
+When you scroll down the rooms, on large screens, you will see the images of the room on the left side, automatically scrolling through various images.
+The text is nicely displayed on the right side with a call to action button to take you to the detail page of that specifc room.
+On small and medium screens, the images are displayed above the text.
+The rooms are divided by a subtle yellow line.

+Below the rooms the additional information text shows nicely and adjusts according the various devices and browers.
+Images show nicely, are of high quality and show the user the complete experience in the bed & breakfast.
+The amenities, activities & experiences and policies are displayed in a nice list varying from 3 columns on large screens to 1 column on small screens.

 ### Functionality
+In order to make the page more visually appealing, I wanted the carousel for each room type to move at a different speed.
+This I have done by setting the data-interval to different amount of seconds.

+The buttons to take the user to the detail page of each room work well.
+Same counts for the buttons on the rooms detail page to take you back to the rooms page.

 ### User Experience
 #### User Story: I want to see which different rooms the accommodation has to offer
+When the user arrives on the website, it will find its way right away to the rooms.
+Or via the navigation or through the call to action button in the carousel on the homepage.
+The rooms are nicely displayed on the rooms page with sufficient information about each room.

 #### User Story: I want to know what kind of amenities are included in the room
+In the description of each room type, most of the specific amenities are described like the products from rituals, hairdryer etc.
+Below the rooms on this page, the user will find a long list of all the other amenities, services and facilities the bed & breakfast offers.

 ## Reservation
 ### Responsiveness
+#### Where did I test?
+Test on various devices: MacBook Pro / iPhone 6S / Acer / iPhone 8 / iPhone 11 / iPad.
+Test on various browers: Google Chrome, Safari, Opera & Firefox

+#### What did I test?

+#### Conclusion

 ### Functionality
 #### Step 1: Select check-in & check-out
 * Not possible to select data in the past